User Guide Cancel

 Isolating the butterfly group

 When isolation mode is active, the isolated object appears in full color, while the rest of the artwork appears grayed out.
-The isolated object’s name and location (sometimes referred to as bread crumbs) appears in the isolation mode border, and the Layers panel displays only the artwork in the isolated sublayer or group.
+The isolated object’s name and location (sometimes referred to as bread crumbs) appear in the isolation mode border, and the Layers panel displays only the artwork in the isolated sublayer or group.
 When you exit isolation mode, the other layers and groups reappear in the Layers panel.

 You can view isolated objects in outline mode or preview mode.